Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Setting the Stage

-\begin{definition} A \emph{rod set} is a set of rods with finitely many rods of each length.
+\begin{definition} A \emph{rod set} $R$ is a set of rods with finitely many rods of each length.
 We write a rod set as a square bracketed list of rods, usually in non-decreasing length order.
 Duplicate entries implicitly specify rods of different colors.
+When there are multiple rods of the same length we may use exponents to count them, so

 We write $\anti{R}$ for the rod set whose rods reverse the signs of the rods in $R$.

 The \emph{concatenation} of rod sets $R$ and $S$ is the rod set